Bulldog dog breed information and advice

 How long do British Bulldogs live?

-British Bulldogs have an average lifespan of 8-10 years.
+British Bulldogs have an average lifespan of eight to ten years.
 This can be affected by health problems, so it’s important to take your dog for regular vet health checks.
 Most conditions can be treated or managed, preventing your dog from being in pain.
 Exercise and the correct diet will keep your dog happy and healthy.

 Are Bulldogs dangerous?